 WILLIAMSTOWN -- The Williams women's hockey team has done what no other team before it could.

 There have been teams that have hosted playoff games and gone to the conference final.
-This team did both of those and one-upped all other teams by claiming the NESCAC championship with a 4-1 win over Bowdoin at Lansing Chapman Rink on Sunday afternoon.

 "It's incredible.
 We've never won a championship ever, first time," first-year defenseman Hanna Beattie said.
 "We're so happy, did it for our seniors.
 Ready to take it to NCAAs."